kibook/s1kd-tools/tools/s1kd-ls/README.md

 The following long options can also be used for each: --com, --dm, --icn, --dml, --imf, --pm, --smc, --upf, --ddn.

+-e, --exec &lt;cmd&gt;
+Execute a command for each CSDB object instead of listing them.
+The string "{}" is replaced by the current CSDB object file name everywhere it occurs in the arguments to the command.

 -h, -?, --help
 Show the usage message.